DEALING with P-As: Emotions (Part 3)

 • It is her anger/ resentment that she’s not owning up to

-• I don’t want to (& won’t) participate in this pointless P-A manipulation
+• I don’t want to (& won’t) participate in P-A manipulation

-• I deserve to be treated at least with respect, at best more lovingly
+• I have a right to be treated at least with respect, at best more lovingly

 • I trust my gut reaction when I feel jabbed – because that’s what just happened